tecto/Tumblr-Backup/README.md

 Tumblr-Backup
 =============

-A simple website to back up Tumblr blogs
+A simple and easy website to back up Tumblr blogs